Instagram’s “Your Algorithm”: Guide for Creators

 What is “Your Algorithm” on Instagram?

-It’s a new feature that allows you to fine-tune your algorithm, meaning you can choose topics you want to see more (or less) of.
-If you’re tired of the algorithm missing the point or showing you content you were into a month ago but aren’t anymore, using the “Your Algorithm” option in your Reels feed can change that.
+It’s a feature that lets you fine-tune your algorithm, meaning you can choose topics you want to see more (or less) of while scrolling.
+If you’re tired of the app constantly suggesting content that’s just not your cup of tea, “Your Algorithm” makes it possible to shape what appears in your Reels, Explore feed, and as of now, also in your main feed

 How to See “Your Algorithm” on Instagram?